On the Optimal Control of a Rolling Ball Robot Actuated by Internal Point Masses: Uncontrolled Equations of Motion

 where

 In \eqref{eqmo_chap_disk_4}, $\kappa$ is a function that depends on time ($t$) through the possibly time-varying external force $F_{\mathrm{e},1}(t)$, on the point mass parameterized positions ($\btheta$), velocities ($\dot \btheta$), and accelerations ($\ddot \btheta$), and on the disk's orientation angle ($\phi$) and its time-derivative ($\dot \phi$).
+The spatial $\mathbf{e}_1$ position $z$ of the disk's GC is given by